 But they would also need to collect from a large number of speakers within each of those accent groups to ensure enough speaker-to-speaker variety.

-Disadvantage: By restricting what the speaker can say, scripted speech misses out on the natural variety of language.
-In the case of voice commands, this could mean ignoring other phrasing structures, or failing to capture artifacts like the hemming and hawing found in natural speech.
+By restricting what the speaker can say, scripted speech misses out on the natural variety of language.
+In the case of voice commands, for example, this could mean ignoring other phrasing structures, or failing to capture artifacts like the hemming and hawing found in natural speech.

 Hear it in action: For an example of scripted speech data in four different languages, download Summa Linguae Technologies’ Alexa wake word sample dataset.